 Save the Children Finland supports the Syrian children both inside and outside the country.
 We are working as a part of the Save the Children International.
-It’s estimated that 13.5 million people inside Syria are in need of humanitarian assistance, of which 6 million are children.
-Due to the war, every third Syrian family is living in poverty and life expectancy has dropped significantly.
-It is estimated that about 7.5 million children have grown during the war, and they have no experience of normal life in times of peace, and approximately a quarter of children are at risk of developing mental health problems.
+Inside Syria millions are in need of humanitarian assistance.
+Due to the war, Syrian families are living in poverty and life expectancy has dropped significantly.
+Many children have no experience of normal life in times of peace, and are also at risk of developing mental health problems.

-Save the Children’s humanitarian aid has reached about 2.5 million Syrian refugees, of whom about 1.6 million has been children.
-Save the Children distributes food, clean water, mattresses, blankets and clothes to families in need.
+Save the Children’s humanitarian aid inside Syria and in the region has reached about two million people, of whom 1.2 million are children.
+Save the Children has provided assistance to distributes food, clean water, mattresses, blankets and clothes to families in need.
 Always a mere material support is not enough, and that’s why Save the Children ensures also that the communities receive psycho-social support to cope with the trauma of the conflict, and help with mental health problems that may occur.
 In addition, with our support children are vaccinated and baby care kits are distributed to mothers.
 We also support hospitals by providing medicines and bandages.
 In addition, Save the Children has set up mobile clinics, so that health services would reach more people.

 Save the Children Finland has made its contribution to this major operation by funding assistance operation in Al-Hasakeh governorate, Northeast Syria.
 We have supported there especially vulnerable refugees by distributing winter clothes and household accessories.